htw-student-83/Contact_Management_System/README.md

 ## Contact-Management-System

-The app was developted as part of a private project.
-It manages contacts like database operations CRUD.
-On the left side the web applicaton contains a map, which lists all contacts.
+The app was developed as part of a private project.
+It manages contacts like database operations (CRUD).
+The left side of the web application contains a list, which catalogues all contacts.
 These are stored in a MongoDB.
-On the right side a form for adding new contact.
+On the right side there is a form for adding new contacts.

 ## Requirements
 * Node v20.10.0